Plumbly

 These pipes are resistant to chemicals and corrosion.
 Unlike metal pipes, they do not rust or succumb to chemical degradation over time.
 This makes them ideal for water supply lines and drainage systems.

-Factors Affecting PVC Durability
+Factors affecting PVC durability

 Several factors influence the durability of PVC pipes, ensuring they last for decades.
 Exposure to UV rays and sunlight can degrade the material over time.
 However, modern PVC pipes often include stabilizers that extend their life when exposed to direct sunlight.